-Piktochart – Specifically for infographics, coming up with those 1 page, easy to understand things like “Why Vote?”
+Piktochart – Specifically for infographics, coming up with that 1 page, easy to understand things like “Why Vote?”
 Another free program. (online tool)

-There are a lot of different social media management tools available with many different purposes:
+There are a lot of different social media management tools available for many different purposes:

-- Hootsuite – lets you monitor and wowrk on multiple social media networks from one location.
+Hootsuite – lets you monitor and work on multiple social media networks from one location.
 It is subject to changes over time for some things, but the basics are there.
 Useful if you have multiple FB pages and groups to monitor.

 Bitly – turn long URLs into something more manageable by using Bitly.
 If you sign up for the free account, any shortened links you store will let you know how many times that link has been opened.